-Beyond the first hills in the southern Tejo coast, midway between Trafaria and Porto Brandão, there is a group of a handfull of houses, a village called Covas.
+Beyond the first hills in the southern Tejo coast, midway between Trafaria and Porto Brandão, there is a handfull of houses, a village called Covas.
 A road is there aswell, connecting Trafaria to Caparica, and giving access to the riverside through gentle valleys.
 After a hike in and around the riverside town of Trafaria, I climbed up to this spot and I am now gazing at the farmlands to the south, a beautiful image for rural contemplation, under the afternoon sun.
-There is another road here, that leads down the hillside to the river, and I am hesitating on continuing east, without fear of missing my ferry ride back to Belém by the end of the day, or checking out the nearby shore.
+There is another road here, that leads down the hillside to the river, and I am hesitating between continuing east, without fear of missing my ferry ride back to Belém by the end of the day, or checking out the nearby shore.

 I know there is a sandstrip below, near a water treatmant plant, and I really want to explore it, so I take a chance, going rather quickly to save time for the climb back up.
-With twists and turns, it leads through a dense cluster of vegetation, growing in and around the farms that divide the hill, passing in front of a few entry gates, some of which seem to be only rarely open.
+With twists and turns, the road leads through a dense cluster of vegetation, growing in and around the farms that divide the hill, passing in front of a few entry gates, some of which seem to be only rarely open.
 Tall trees cover the road in a welcoming shade, and a fresh silence settles.
 Little by little, the Etar of Portinho da Costa appears at the bottom, in yellow and orange.
 Above it, the Tejo, a 'cacilheiro', and the Torre de Belém.

 At its lowest point, the road spreads between a navy pier and the water treatment station.
 The facility is fairly well integrated, since the treatment equipment is underground, and the tubes and machines that are visible do not disrupt the landscape.
 In front of the colored facade of the building, there is a small beach with serene waters and a lovely view.
 The sand is thick, and the rock formations around it are pitted with holes, like some sort of hard sponge.
 Just outside the sand bed, a woman is enjoying a sunbath, and atop the rocks to the right of the shoreline, a fisherman throws his fishing rod towards the quiet river.
 I refresh myself and look up at the riverside of Belém and Algés.
 Under the housing that climbs the north bank hills, a few sailing boats pass by.